giovancombo/ProteinSecondaryStructurePrediction/README.md

 | Y | *Tyrosine*| 2,91%|

 **Note:** The 2 special amino acids (O - Selenocysteine and U - Pyrrolysine) are not present in the datasets used for this exercise.

+The Secundary Structure of a protein is created as the amino acids are linked by hydrogen bonds.
+That is, **every single amino acid in the sequence is linked to another of the same sequence**, building what it could be seen as an end-to-end relationship.

 ### Some insights about Data
 *Position-Specific Scoring Matrix* (PSSM) values can be interpreted as **word vectors** for the input characters.
 As these values are not obvious to calculate, I will use *CullPDB* and *CB513* datasets, provided by the authors of the [(1)](https://arxiv.org/abs/1403.1347) paper (available at [this link](https://www.princeton.edu/~jzthree/datasets/ICML2014)), which contain a bunch of ready-to-use PSSMs.